djFatNerd/ulu-main/docs/generate_semantic_dataset.md

 - Cache raw Overpass responses by saving `metadata.json` and `buildings.geojson` under region-specific names (e.g., geohash) so you can rerun rasterization without re-downloading vectors.
-- Split large areas into overlapping circles to stay within Overpass result limits (~50 000 elements).
+- Split large areas into overlapping squares to stay within Overpass result limits (~50 000 elements).
 The `radius` argument controls the tile size.
-- Consider running a private Overpass server when generating national or continent-scale datasets to avoid public API rate limits.
+- Consider running a private Overpass server—or supplying a mirror via `--overpass-url`.
+The script will automatically fall back to a set of public mirrors when the primary endpoint returns transient errors, but a dedicated instance is still recommended for heavy workloads.
 - Extend the classification mappings in the script to refine the building taxonomy for your target regions or to incorporate local zoning datasets.